Tuesday, October 18, 2011

 Feminista!

-It seems like the whole time I was growing up, the world was teaching me the role of women.
-From the first time I saw my mother cowering at my father’s feet to the current state of insidious inequality, I’ve been confronted with the message that females are somehow weaker, less capable than men.
+It seems like the whole time I was growing up, the world was trying to teach me the role of women.
+From the first time I saw my mother cowering at my father’s feet, to the current state of insidious inequality, I’ve been confronted with the message that females are somehow weaker, less capable than men.
 I began questioning the validity of these messages early on, inspired by the women around me.
-My mother, my sisters, my friends, aunts and cousins - each one constantly refining the definitions of femininity, androgyny and the true nature of equality in small ways through their daily routines.
-Sometimes these women discarded antiquated cliches of lady-like behavior in favor an assertive, can-do attitude.
-At other times they tried to squeeze themselves into someone else’s idea of womanhood.
-Either way, they helped me figure out that the tidy stereotype that was labeled “femininity” had to stretch to catch up with an evolving female consciousness.
+My mother, my sisters, my friends, aunts and cousins - each one constantly refined the definitions of femininity, androgyny and the true nature of equality in small ways through their daily routines.
+Sometimes these women discarded antiquated cliches of lady-like behavior in favor of an assertive, can-do attitude.
+At other times, they tried to squeeze themselves into someone else’s idea of womanhood.
+Either way, they helped me figure out that the tidy stereotype labeled “femininity” had to some stretching to do to catch up with my evolving female consciousness.

-My mother had found herself by stepping up to help my father in the male-dominated construction business; my girlfriends were pushing the boundaries too.
+In the 1970's, my mother found herself by stepping up to help my father in the male-dominated construction business; my girlfriends were pushing the boundaries, too.
 The L.A. punk scene was densely populated by female musicians, artists, writers, photographers, roadies and more.
 These were the modern suffragettes in my life who, without banners or demonstrations, quietly led by example.
 Not that I oppose banners and demonstrations; I’ve participated in my share of marches, but it was the tiny changes that the women around me made in their personal lives

 that spoke the loudest.